semibran/pack/readme.md

 Unlike traditional bin packing algorithms, the boxes here are placed in a single container that grows appropriately as they are packed inside.
 This property makes it ideal for assembling spritesheets given a list of images.

-## demo
-[A rough example](https://semibran.github.io/pack/) has been designed for testing and demonstration purposes.

-* **Click and drag** to create a box.
-* **Press `P`** to pack existing boxes.
-* **Press `R`** to generate a random configuration.
-* **Press `N`** to reset the layout to its initial state.

-In this demo, boxes are chunked into groups of 4 as they are packed together to reduce calculation times.
-Unfortunately, this approach tends to yield suboptimal results.
-This issue will be addressed as library performance is improved upon.

 ## usage
 [![npm](https://nodei.co/npm/pack.png?mini)](https://www.npmjs.com/package/pack "View npm package")